Kawin101/kawin101/README.md

 # Hi! :call_me_hand:
 My name is Green, a senior student and software engineer.
-I am studying computer and information science at Khon Kaen University. \
+I am studying Computer Science and Information Technology at Khon Kaen University. \
 I am interested in software development and applied mathematics.
 My top skills are WEB, MOBILE, IOT, and CHATBOT development. \
 My challenges are in organic farming and connecting solar farms to the internet.